Phang Nga Bay

 Phuket is a nature lovers paradise, just like something out of a movie.

 Diverse cultures co-exist in the local communities, generally in peace.
 The population used to survive by fishing and harvesting Nypa palm fronds for thatching roofs.
-However, the communities now benefit from thriving international tourism as the region gained popularity from the 1970s onwards.
+However, the communities now benefit from thriving international tourism as the region gained popularity from the 1970s.

 The region has several famous islands.
-“James Bond Island”, as it is colloquially known, formed by limestone weathering into a needle-shaped rock formation.
+“James Bond Island” is colloquially known, formed by limestone weathering into a needle-shaped rock formation.
 This tiny island was featured in the Bond movie “The Man with the Golden Gun”.
-For “Star Wars: Episode III – Revenge of the Sith”, the bay created the backdrop for principal photography.
+For “Star Wars: Episode III – Revenge of the Sith”, the bay created a principal photography backdrop.
 Fans will recognise the area as the planet “Kashyyyk”.

 On the main island, you will find the capital of Thailand’s Phuket district.
 Thalang Road in the old town is a combination of interesting 19th-century shops and local houses along with Sino-Portuguese buildings.

-The Phuket Trickeye Museum is an interactive art gallery with paintings which create a 3D effect.
+The Phuket Trickeye Museum is an interactive art gallery with paintings that create a 3D effect.
 Northwest of the centre of town, Rang Hill has lush, landscaped gardens and a summit lookout.
-Another temple, Wat Khao Rang, features a giant golden Buddha statue in the grounds.
+Another temple, Wat Khao Rang, features a giant golden Buddha statue on the grounds.